-A “Dave sighting” at Dino’s or elsewhere around Yellow Springs is something truly special and is just one of many reasons he was voted Best Nationally Known Celebrity from Dayton in Dayton.com’s Best of 2018 contest.
+A "Dave sighting" at Dino's or elsewhere around Yellow Springs is something truly special and exciting and is just one of many reasons he was voted Best Nationally Known Celebrity from Dayton in Dayton.com's Best of 2018 contest.

 Dave Chappelle, who lives just outside of Yellow Springs, just won his second Grammy.
 He won a 2019 Grammy in the Best Comedy Album category for his “Equanimity & The Bird Revelation.”
 He won a 2018 Grammy in the Best Comedy Album category for his “The Age Of Spin” and “Deep In The Heart Of Texas.”